DaleOnRails/CA-Assignment-MH-kit/README.md

 - **Weekly Mood Chart.** Incorporates a simple format with 1-10 mood ratings and days of the week.

 ![fact-table](https://github.com/fudomyo-hub/mental-health-kit/blob/master/img/fact-table.png?raw=true)
-**"Mental Health FAQ's"** The idea of the **FAQ Table** is to let the user know they are not alone in the fight and to raise awareness on how prominent the issue is.
+**Mental Health FAQ Table** The idea of the **"FAQ Table"** is to let the user know they are not alone in the fight and to raise awareness on how prominent the issue is.

 # Required Ruby Gems / Specs / Dependencies
 The gems / bundle required to run the application has been included in the above repository.
 I have chosen not to list them here in the 'readme.md' file due to readibility purposes.